Loop around

-Teenagers discovered that the test facility could be used as party lines, chat rooms or alternate phone number and would dial up the primary number and wait for someone at random to call its mate.
+Teenagers discovered that the test facility could be used as so-called beep lines, in which they would dial up the primary number and wait for someone at random to call its mate.
 Phreaks would use the loop around in a similar manner, to exchange information that they had learned about the phone company.

 Loop lines are far less common today than they were in the 1960s, however they reportedly continued to exist past the start of the 21st century.
-One such loop line is certain to exist: it is a TPI-560P located at (416) 981-0001 owned by Telus.
-It also comes with an automatic number announcement circuit.

 Because of the potential for abuse, however, telephone companies seek to protect them.
 The most common protection techniques are: